cfcosta/jira-cli/README.md

 `cargo install --git https://github.com/cfcosta/jira-cli`

-It works on public JIRAs, if having not oAuth support is a deal-breaker for you, check back in a week or so, its high on the milestones list.

 You are going to need a configuration file to use it, you can use `jira-cli copy-cfg` and the file will be available on `$HOME/.config/jira/config.toml`.